Harshit-rathore/Slack/README.md

 <h1>Slack - A Messaging application</h1>
-Slack is an instant team messaging application based on React and firebase technology .It allow communication to be more direct and transparent across the Platform.
+Slack is an instant team messaging application based on React technology .It allow communication to be more direct and transparent across the Platform.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).